 About Our Operation

 Shelbie, Lori, and I hope that everyone has enjoyed the trainer's challenges!
 It has been an absolutely unforgettable experience for us, what a great group of people to meet, and get to work with.
 We are proud to have supplied the horses to the 2012-2018 Red Deer Mane Event Trainers Challenge.
 Incredible work and performances were put on by everyone.
 The 2018 Mane Event this was from April 27-29 with trainers Kade Mills, Alex Alves of Hat Creek Performance Horses, and Jason Irwin.
 Kade Mills won the challenge with AOC Bueno Country Chex.
 The 2017 competitors were Martin Black, Shamus Haws, and Glenn Stewart with Martin Black winning.
 In 2016, Steve Rother won, fellow competitors were Doug Mills, Patrick King, and Steve Purdum.
 In 2015, Patrick King won, with runners up TJ Clibborn, and Kateri Cowley.
 The 2014 winner of the Trainers Challenge was Kent Williamson.
 The 2013 winner was Heath Marshall of Colorado, with competitors Wylene Wilson Davis and Sean Patrick.
 In 2012 the competition winner was Martin Black, with Kerry Kuhn and Mike Kevil being the runners up.

-Our broodmare base consists of 30 producing mares.
+Our mare base is roughly 50hd.
 With each foal crop we strive to improve the caliber & quality of colts that we produce.
-Looking for a colored Quarter Horse?
-Be sure check out the sale pen!!
-The stallions that we use are very strong individuals: Docz Choctaw Sabre (1 of 4 direct sons of Blueboy Quincy we have owned), and Bueno Chex bred stallion Im Chexs Image.
+Be sure to check out the sale pen!!
+The stallions that we use are very strong individuals.
 All stallions have photos and pedigrees listed on the stallion page.